dibalabdulkarim/alx-low_level_programming/0x00-hello_world/README.md

-scripts that runs a c file through the processor and result in to another file
+script that compiles a C file but does not link